behu-kea/first-semester-java/lessons/week-01/3-wednesday.md

 ![](3-wednesday.assets/image-20210810152516604.png)

-- Draw a figure - you can use any shape, line and color
+- Draw a complex figure - you can use any shape, line and color.

   Examples: